pratik2146/github-final-project/README.md

 # Simple Interest Calculator

-A simple calculator that calculates Simple Interest based on the Principal Amount, Rate of Interest, and Time Period.
+This project is a simple interest calculator that calculates simple interest based on the principal amount, rate of interest, and time period.

 ## Formula

 Simple Interest = (P × R × T) / 100

 Where:
-- P = Principal Amount
+- P = Principal amount
-- R = Rate of Interest
+- R = Rate of interest
-- T = Time Period in years
+- T = Time period in years

 ## Example

-If:
-- Principal = ₹10,000
-- Rate = 5%
-- Time = 2 years

-Then:
+For a principal amount of ₹10,000, rate of interest of 5%, and time period of 2 years:

 Simple Interest = (10000 × 5 × 2) / 100